Please donate to support services for women and girls today

 There are many ways that Anawim supports you to move forward with your life in the community as you approach the final stages of your journey with us.

-This includes offering you valuable opportunities to do courses, gain new skills or complete peer support, volunteering or work experience to help you to realise your potential.
+This includes offering valuable opportunities to complete courses, gain new skills or take part in peer support, volunteering or work experience to help you to realise your potential.

-Our aim is to empower you to develop yourself further so you can become more financially independent and in control of making informed, positive decisions as you progress towards reaching your life goals, hopes and ambitions.
+Our aim is to work with you towards your goals.
+Whether that is to become more financially independent, in control of making informed, positive decisions, or simply to progress towards reaching your hopes and ambitions.

 Support throughout your journey

-We support you every step of the way to help you complete your journey with us in full, whether it is to reach your final counselling session or help you to reintegrate back into the community.
+We support you every step of the way whether the ultimate aim is to reach your final counselling session, to reintegrate back into the community, or anything else.

-We are here to give you the opportunities and equip you with what you need to move forward with your life.
-That can be from realising your own strengths to gaining skills that will make you attractive to a potential employer.
+We are here to give you opportunities and equip you with skills to move forward with your life.
+That can be simply realising your own strengths to gaining skills that will make you attractive to a potential employer.

 This story contains references to prison and unemployment.